nextflow-io/website/content/blog/2023/celebrating-our-largest-international-training-event-and-hackathon-to-date.md

 ## A diverse and growing community

 We were particularly pleased to see the growing diversity of the Nextflow and nf-core community membership, enabled partly by support from the Chan Zuckerberg Initiative Diversity and Inclusion grant and our nf-core mentorship programs.
-You can learn more about our mentorship efforts and exciting efforts of our global team in Chris Hakkart’s excellent post, [Nextflow and nf-core Mentorship](https://nextflow.io/blog/2023/czi-mentorship-round-2.html) on the Nextflow blog.
+You can learn more about our mentorship efforts and exciting efforts of our global team in Chris Hakkaart’s excellent post, [Nextflow and nf-core Mentorship](https://nextflow.io/blog/2023/czi-mentorship-round-2.html) on the Nextflow blog.

 The growing diversity of our community was also reflected in the results of our latest Nextflow Community survey, which you can read more about on the [Seqera Labs blog](https://seqera.io/blog/the-state-of-the-workflow-2023-community-survey-results/).